The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 - Keep a coaching log which will show what you do to prepare for and follow-up on each coaching session

-- Submit client notes which will be used to assess you
+- Submit client notes – these will be used to assess you

 - Record how many hours coaching practise you get.
 The minimum is 10 hours